Defeated Sanity: Disposal of the Dead / Dharmata

-Before the summer of 2016, Defeated Sanity confirmed work on a new release, which is a two part full-length album with one side titled Disposal of the Dead and the other titled Dharmata.
+Before the summer of 2016, Defeated Sanity confirmed work on a new release, which was a two-part full-length album with one side titled Disposal of the Dead and the other titled Dharmata.
 These two parts represent two EPs compiled onto a full-length, with each part carrying a sound unique to it; Disposal of the Dead aimed to represent the more primal side of the band's sound, while Dharmata was a direct homage to the old school progressive death metal style of bands such as Atheist and Cynic.
 Dharmata prominently features vocals from Max Phelps of Baltimore progressive death metal band Exist, and formerly Cynic as well as Death DTA.

 In late 2016, the band recruited American vocalist Josh Welshman replacing Lühring who departed the following year.
 Prior to him officially joining, Welshman provided vocals on the band's two US tours, the Obscene Extreme festival as well as other shows in Europe and Indonesia.
 In 2018, the band participated in the lineup for the American death metal festival Las Vegas Death Fest.